autruonggiang/IT003-DSA-Homework/README.md

-# IT003 - Data Structures and Algorithms's big homework.
+# IT003 - Data Structures and Algorithms's Big Homework
 Term 2 (2021-2022).